Optimal Control of Convective FitzHugh-Nagumo Equation: Numerical results

 where $y_{\mathrm{nat}}$ and $z_{\mathrm{nat}}$ are the solutions of the uncontrolled convective FHN equation at the final time $T=1$ with the initial conditions

 where $x_a =2$ and $x_b=2.2$.
-Further, we define the admissible set of controls as
+The admissible set of controls is defined as

-We observe similar behavior for the states and controls in Figure~\ref{Fig:Ex2_const} and Figure~\ref{Fig:Ex2_const_Vmax}, and for the optimal value of cost functional $J$, the number of nonlinear CG iterations, line searches, and Newton steps in Table~\ref{Ex2_table3} as obtained for the whole space-time domain Example (\ref{Ex1}).
+We observe similar behavior for the controls and associated states in Figure~\ref{Fig:Ex2_const} and for the optimal value of cost functional $J$, the number of nonlinear CG iterations, line searches, and Newton steps in Table~\ref{Ex2_table3} as obtained for the whole space-time domain Example (\ref{Ex1}).

-The effect of the sparse parameter for the controlled solutions is displayed in Figure~\ref{Fig:Ex2_spr} and Figure~\ref{Fig:Ex2_sprT}.
-As stated before, in this case for higher values of the sparse parameter $\mu$ the number of nonlinear CG iterations, line searches and Newton steps decreases as given in Table ~\ref{Ex2_table5}.
+The effect of the sparse parameter for the controlled solutions is displayed in Figure~\ref{Fig:Ex2_spr} and \ref{Fig:Ex2_sprT}.
+As stated before, in this case for higher values of the sparse parameter $\mu$ the number of nonlinear CG iterations, line searches and Newton steps decrease as given in Table~\ref{Ex2_table5}.
 We observe the same linear decay for the states and the control for vanishing Tikhonov parameter in Figure~\ref{Fig:Ex2_regerror} as in the whole space-time cylinder, cf. Figure~\ref{Fig:Ex1_regerror}.
 The values of $\|\overline{y}_{\omega_u}- y_T \|$ and $\|\overline{z}_{\omega_u}- z_T \|$ in $L^2$-norm are given in Table~\ref{Ex2_table7}.
 We observe that the features of the desired trajectories are quite achieved.